eddie-knight/RpgDB/README.md

 1. Specify the name of the JSON file.
 This will be passed as the `file_path` in the method `Database.GetJsonFromFile(file_path)`, which will concatenate it to create the full file path: `JsonHome + file_path + ".json")`
 1. Assist in the parsing of JSON.
 The object created by `Newtonsoft.Json.Linq.JObject.Parse` requires a top-level JSON object to hold the subsequent entries.
 Each JSON file will have a top level item that shares the name of the JSON file.
 1. Provide a category for searching. `WeaponDatabase.AddWeapon` takes a parameter called `title`, which will used to populate the field `Weapon.Category`.
 This field is subsequently used by `WeaponDatabase.SearchWeaponsByCategory` in order to filter `AllWeaponsList`.

+#### JSON

+The `json/` directory is used for adding data to Assets.
+The JSON files are handled by `JSON.net`.
+Should you choose to modify the location of the JSON files, simply modify `Database.JsonHome` accordingly.

+> **Debugging Tip:**
+> If an error occurs due to a JSON entry, run the script
+> and look at which item is the last entered to the db.
+> The next item on the list caused the error.